-With concerts, educational programs, exhibits from notable artists, and valuable collections of African artifacts, the Seacoast African American Cultural Center (SAACC) has become the hub of activity to showcase the contributions of individuals of African descent in the seacoast community.
+With concerts, educational programs, exhibits from notable artists, an active book group, and valuable collections of African artifacts, the Seacoast African American Cultural Center (SAACC) has become the hub of activity to showcase the contributions of individuals of African descent in the seacoast community.

 SAACC was founded by a former Portsmouth, NH Teacher, who had a desire for, and who saw a need for an organization that would increase visibility of the rich African-American culture that exists here in New England.
 Recognizing this need, SAACC was launched in 2000 with a coalition of members from various African American organizations in the seacoast area.